dtaylor1701/Pigeon/README.md

 # Pigeon

 A super thin layer above URLSession which handles a bit of configuration and boiler plate.
-Also leverages `Codable` types and type inference for a pretty concise API.
+Also leverages `Codable` types and type inference for a concise API.

 Example: